DavidVogelxyz/library/docs/programming/bash/parameter-expansion.md

 As demonstrated, this can be useful when attempting to count the number of occurrences of a specific character.

-### Removing a substring
+### Removing a certain character

-To remove a substring from a string by removing all matches of a pattern, write the following syntax:
+To remove a certain character from a string, and retain the remainder of the string, write the following syntax:

 ```bash
 string="hello"